Rich Human Feedback for Text-to-Image Generation: Predicting rich human feedback

 \paragraph{Evaluation metrics} For score prediction tasks, we report the Pearson linear correlation coefficient (PLCC) and Spearman rank correlation coefficient (SRCC), which are typical evaluation metrics for score predictions \cite{ke2021musiq}.
 For heatmap prediction tasks, a straightforward way to evaluate the results would be to borrow standard saliency heatmap evaluation metrics such as NSS/KLD~\cite{bylinskii2018different}.
 However, these metrics cannot be applied directly in our case as all these metrics assume the ground truth heatmap is not empty; yet in our case, empty ground truth is possible (\eg, for artifact/implausibility heatmap, it means the image does not have any artifact/implausibility).
 As such, we report MSE on all samples and on those with empty ground truth, respectively, and report saliency heatmap evaluation metrics like NSS/KLD/AUC-Judd/SIM/CC~\cite{bylinskii2018different} for the samples with non-empty ground truth.
 For the misaligned keyword sequence prediction, we adopt the token-level precision, recall, and F1-score.
 Specifically, the precision/recall/F1 scores are computed for the misaligned keywords over all the samples.

-\paragraph{Baselines} For comparison, we finetune two ResNet-50 models~\cite{he2016resnet}, with multiple fully connected layers and deconvolution heads to predict the scores and heatmaps accordingly.
-For the misalignment score, we use the CLIP score as a baseline.
+\paragraph{Baselines} For comparison, we finetune two ResNet-50 models~\cite{he2016resnet}, with multiple fully connected layers and deconvolution heads to predict the scores and heatmaps, respectively.
+We also use the off-the-shelf PickScore model~\cite{kirstain2023pickapic} to compute the PickScores and calculate the metrics w.r.t each of our four ground truth scores.
+We use the off-the-shelf CLIP model~\cite{radford2021clip} as a baseline to compute the cosine similarity of the image and text embeddings and use it to calculate the text-image alignment metric, as the CLIP cosine similarity is designed to reflect the alignment between images and prompts.
+Besides, we also fine-tune a CLIP model to predict the four types of scores using our training dataset.
 For misalignment heatmap prediction, we use CLIP gradient \cite{DBLP:journals/corr/SimonyanVZ13} map as a baseline.